CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-procedures.md

 ```
 {: .language-sql}

-Note: You can you other interating commands instead of LOOP, such as WHILE, REPEAT, but similarly to IF/CASE, with the LOOP you can cover every case.
+Note: You can you other iterative commands instead of LOOP, such as WHILE, REPEAT, but similarly to IF/CASE, with the LOOP you can cover every case.

 <br/><br/><br/>